|

 -

-A solution of zinc sulphate,
+A solution of zinc sulfate,

 ZnSO4, is used in zinc plating as anti–corrosion treatment of